RafaelKarcz/HyperCommander/README.md

 ### Support
 If you encounter any issues or have questions, please file an issue on the GitHub repository.

-Enjoy using Hyper Commander for your daily command-line navigation and operations!
+Have fun using the Hyper Commander for your daily command-line navigation and operations!